makerdao/mips/MIP79/MIP79.md

 ### MIP79c2: MKR Vesting Calculation

-Once a Recognized Delegate has been active for six months, in effect, six months since they completed the steps to become a Recognized Delegate defined in [MIP77c2](https://forum.makerdao.com/t/mipxx-delegates-in-the-maker-protocol/16905#mipxxc2-becoming-a-recognized-delegate-15) and received their first delegated MKR tokens the Governance Facilitators will calculate the total DAI compensation the Recognized Delegate has received in that time.
+Once a Recognized Delegate has been active for six months, in effect, six months since they completed the steps to become a Recognized Delegate defined in [MIP77c2](https://forum.makerdao.com/t/mipxx-delegates-in-the-maker-protocol/16905#mipxxc2-becoming-a-recognized-delegate-15) and received their first delegated MKR tokens, the Governance Facilitators will calculate the total DAI compensation the Recognized Delegate has received in that time.
 This value will be divided by the 12-month rolling average price of the MKR token in DAI.
 This will calculate the amount of MKR vesting to which the Recognized Delegate is entitled.

 This process will repeat every six months that the Recognized Delegate is active.
 Recognized Delegates are not eligible for MKR Vesting if they step-down before they reach six months as a Recognized Delegate.
 Once a Recognized Delegate has served for six months, they will be entitled to a pro-rata amount of MKR vesting if they step down.